 Parkside Tavern’s beer garden is the perfect spot to soak up the sun.
 There’s not one, not two, but rather three outdoor areas to choose from, including an upstairs terrace.
 You can bask in the sunshine on a summer’s day, or snuggle up under a parasol and a heat lamp should the weather prove worse for wear.

-They have a menu full of hand-stretched pizzas, including the tasty Pulled Pork Blonde and the hot & spicy Tandoori.
-You and a couple of friends could also catch up over a sharing platter – the meat version is a delight, loaded with chicken, chorizo sausages, panko breaded onion rings and more.
-Finish it all off with a pint of local ale or craft beer.
+They have a menu full of hand-stretched pizzas, including tasty pulled pork and spicy ‘nduja and hot honey.
+You and a couple of friends could also build your own sharing platter from small plates – it’s three for £16 or five for £25.
+Finish it all off with a pint of local ale or craft beer – there’s plenty on the taps.

 Where?
 Parkside Tavern, St Johns House, Merrion Street, Leeds, West Yorkshire, LS2 8JE.